-Early bird pricing is a significant discount for Scouts and Adults attending camp.
-In order for a unit to qualify for early bird pricing three steps must be completed.
+Early bird pricing is a significant discount for Scouts attending camp.
+For a unit to qualify the following must be completed.

-- 1) Turn in the campsite reservation form/online with estimated number of youth and adults attending.
-This step should be completed with the paper Campsite Reservation form or online and include site deposit. (sites are not guaranteed) - 2) Make a deposit payment of \$100 for each Scout that is attending camp.
-The Camper Commitment Deadline is when your estimated attendance is locked in.
+- 1) Complete your online reservation in Scouting Event and complete all of the required forms questions for each scout - 2) Make a deposit payment of \$100 for each Scout that is attending camp.
+This Camper Commitment Deadline is when your estimated attendance is locked in 03/31/2025.
 After the deadline the unit is responsible for paying the deposit for each Scout in the commitment.
 All deposits must be paid before the system begins to credit early bird payments.
 Unit estimates can be adjusted online through the registration website.
-Lowering adjustment can be done online prior to the deadline.
-Adjustments can be increased at any time but adjustments increased after the deadline are at the regular registration rate. - 3) Make final early bird payments for Scouts and Adults by the Early Bird Payment Deadline (4/19/2024).
-This step should be completed online. - 4) The Late fee will be enacted after April 17th for any Youth not paid in full.
-(Exception, New Scout in Spring)
+Lowering adjustment can be done online prior to the deadline; but any drops past that deadline must be done with the Camp Director.
+Adjustments can be increased at any time but adjustments increased after the deadline are at the regular registration rate. - 3) Make final early bird payments for Scouts and Adults by the Early Bird Payment Deadline (4/25/2025).
+This step can be completed online or can be submitted at the council office.
+New Scouts in spring are eligible for the early bird rate until May 30, 2025 - 4) The Late fee will be enacted after May 30 for any Youth not paid in full